olivierhagolle/Start_maja/Readme.md

   - Les produits SAFE doivent donc être stockés à l'emplacement suivant : repL1  = repL1/site
 - repL2 is for the L2A data (without the site name which is added aferward)
 - repMAJA is where the Maja binary code is
+- repCAMS is where EXO CAMS are stored
+- repCAMS_raw is where nc files are stored.
+If repCAMS_raw is set, EXO CAMS will be regenerated and repCAMS will be ignored